 Phil Wilkinson-Jones | October 27th, 2021

 BT is the UK’s biggest broadband provider and, like other providers, will give you free router if you sign up to one of its broadband deals.
 BT has a few routers – the Smart Hub and the Smart Hub 2 are the newest – and they are up there with the very best routers offered by broadband providers.

 This is something that shouldn’t be overlooked when searching for a new broadband deal.
 Your router is the device that connects you to the wider world and the gatekeeper that stops outside threats from getting into your home network.
 So what makes BT’s routers so great?
 And how do you get one set up in your home?
 Fear not, that’s why we’re here.

 There are two ways to get hold of a BT router.
 You get a router free with any BT broadband deal, although the router you get depends on the deal you choose.
-You can also buy a router outright from BT – this is primarily an offer aimed at BT customers on legacy packages who may not qualify to get one of the new routers for free, but the Hubs do work with some other providers (we're thinking specifically of the BT-owned Plusnet here and maybe some of the other smaller providers, BT routers definitely won't work with Virgin Media, Sky or TalkTalk).
+You can also buy a router outright from BT – this is primarily an offer aimed at BT customers on legacy packages who may not qualify to get one of the new routers for free, but the Hubs do work with some other providers (we’re thinking specifically of the BT-owned Plusnet here and maybe some of the other smaller providers: BT routers definitely won’t work with Virgin Media, Sky or TalkTalk).
 If you’re thinking of replacing your old free router, take a look at our guide to using your own router for broadband.

 At the time of writing, BT’s entry-level standard broadband package comes with a BT Home Hub 4.
 This router is a few years old now but will easily give you the modest speeds promised by an ADSL package.
 Go up to BT’s standard fibre broadband package, Fibre Essential, and you get the BT Smart Hub 2; this is also the case with Fibre 1 and Fibre 2.
 The biggest difference between these packages is what speeds you can expect.